RallyHereInteractive/unreal-plugins/Documentation/md/GameInstance.md

  Values                         | Descriptions
 --------------------------------|---------------------------------------------
-GameHostProvider            | We are in an unknown mode which cannot be handled internally to this subsystem, instead rely on the GameHostProvider to handle the mode
-Disabled            | Bootstrapping is disabled entirely LoginOnly            | Bootstrapping is restricted to login only AutoCreate            | Special type of GameHostProvider mode, which has a fallback provider if needed and will allocate itself a session
+Disabled            | Bootstrapping is disabled entirely LoginOnly            | Bootstrapping is restricted to login only Allocated            | Use the GameHostProvider interface to perform an allocation Reserved            | Use the GameHostProvider interface to perform a reservation

 An enum for the handled bootstrapping modes.